ds.sqrt.RdComputes the square root values for a specified numeric or integer vector.

 with those square root values on the server-side.
 The name of the new generated vector is

-specified by the user through the argument newobj
+specified by the user through the argument newobj, otherwise is named by default to

 if (FALSE) { # \dontrun{